dmpalyvos/ananke/README.md

 ### Automatic reproduction of paper's experiments and plots

 Here, we describe how to automatically reproduce the results from our paper on your available hardware.
-**Caution: The dataset used for the Smart Grid queries must not be published due to privacy regulations, the corresponding experiments can thus not be reproduced by third parties.**

 The folder `reproduce/` contains one bash script labelled as the corresponding figure in the paper.
 Executing such a script will run the experiment automatically, store the results, and create a plot of them.
-When reproducing Figure 20 or Table 2, `dockerd` must be running.
+When reproducing Figure 19 or Table 2, `dockerd` must be running.
 Simply enter the folder and execute, e.g.

 ```bash
 # Reproduce Figure 10 in the paper